BookStackApp/BookStack/dev/docs/permission-scenario-testing.md

 - User has entity deny chapter permission.
 - Role A has entity allow page permission.
 - User has role A.

 User denied page permission.

+#### test_50_role_override_allow

+- Page permissions have inherit enabled.
+- Role A has no page role permission.
+- User has entity allow page permission.
+- User has Role A.

+User granted page permission.

+#### test_51_role_override_deny

+- Page permissions have inherit enabled.
+- Role A has all-page role permission.
+- User has entity deny page permission.
+- User has Role A.

+User denied page permission.

+#### test_60_inherited_role_override_allow

+- Page permissions have inherit enabled.
+- Role A has no page role permission.
+- User has entity allow chapter permission.
+- User has Role A.

+User granted page permission.

+#### test_61_inherited_role_override_deny

+- Page permissions have inherit enabled.
+- Role A has view-all page role permission.
+- User has entity deny chapter permission.
+- User has Role A.

+User denied page permission.

+#### test_61_inherited_role_override_deny_on_own

+- Page permissions have inherit enabled.
+- Role A has view-own page role permission.
+- User has entity deny chapter permission.
+- User has Role A.
+- User owns Page.

+User denied page permission.

+#### test_70_all_override_allow

+- Page permissions have inherit enabled.
+- Role A has no page role permission.
+- Role A has entity deny page permission.
+- User has entity allow page permission.
+- User has Role A.

+User granted page permission.

+#### test_71_all_override_deny

+- Page permissions have inherit enabled.
+- Role A has page-all role permission.
+- Role A has entity allow page permission.
+- User has entity deny page permission.
+- User has Role A.

+User denied page permission.

+#### test_80_inherited_all_override_allow

+- Page permissions have inherit enabled.
+- Role A has no page role permission.
+- Role A has entity deny chapter permission.
+- User has entity allow chapter permission.
+- User has Role A.

+User granted page permission.

+#### test_81_inherited_all_override_deny

+- Page permissions have inherit enabled.
+- Role A has view-all page role permission.
+- Role A has entity allow chapter permission.
+- User has entity deny chapter permission.
+- User has Role A.

+User denied page permission.